Biden to hold another call with Putin on Thursday afternoon, NSC says

+Secretary of State Antony Blinken spoke Wednesday with Ukrainian President Volodymyr Zelensky.

+In a statement, State Department spokesman Ned Price said the call focused on “Russia’s military buildup on Ukraine’s borders, efforts to peacefully resolve the conflict in eastern Ukraine, and upcoming diplomatic engagements with Russia.”

-In Wednesday’s statement announcing the second call, National Security Council spokeswoman Emily Horne noted that the Biden administration “continues to engage in extensive diplomacy with our European Allies and partners, consulting and coordinating on a common approach in response to Russia’s military build-up.”
+In Wednesday’s statement announcing Biden’s planned call with Putin, Horne noted that the administration “continues to engage in extensive diplomacy with our European Allies and partners, consulting and coordinating on a common approach in response to Russia’s military build-up.”

 “President Biden has spoken with leaders across Europe, and Biden Administration officials have engaged multilaterally with NATO, the [European Union], and the [Organization for Security and Cooperation in Europe],” she added.
 “Officials have also held numerous consultations with their counterparts, including those from eastern flank countries bilaterally and in the [Bucharest Nine] format as well as Ukraine.”